PaddlePaddle/book/label_semantic_roles/README.en.md

 ### Stacked Recurrent Neural Network

-Deep Neural Networks allows to extract hierarchical representations.
+Deep Neural Networks allows extracting hierarchical representations.
 Higher layers can form more abstract/complex representations on top of lower layers.
-LSTMs when unfolded in time is a deep feed-forward neural network, because a computational path between the input at time $k < t$ to the output at time $t$ crosses several nonlinear layers.
+LSTMs, when unfolded in time, is a deep feed-forward neural network, because a computational path between the input at time $k < t$ to the output at time $t$ crosses several nonlinear layers.
 However, the computation carried out at each time-step is only linear transformation, which makes LSTMs a shallow model.
 Deep LSTMs are typically constructed by stacking multiple LSTM layers on top of each other and taking the output from lower LSTM layer at time $t$ as the input of upper LSTM layer at time $t$.
 Deep, hierarchical neural networks can be much efficient at representing some functions and modeling varying-length dependencies\[[2](#Reference)\].

 However, deep LSTMs increases the number of nonlinear steps the gradient has to traverse when propagated back in depth.
-For example, 4 layer LSTMs can be trained properly, but the performance becomes worse as the number of layers up to 4-8.
+For example, four layer LSTMs can be trained properly, but the performance becomes worse as the number of layers up to 4-8.
 Conventional LSTMs prevent backpropagated errors from vanishing and exploding by introducing shortcut connections to skip the intermediate nonlinear layers.
 Therefore, deep LSTMs can consider shortcut connections in depth as well.

-The operation of a single LSTM cell contain 3 parts: (1) input-to-hidden: map input $x$ to the input of forget gates, input gates, memory cells and output gates by linear transformation (i.e., matrix mapping); (2) hidden-to-hidden: calculate forget gates, input gates, output gates and update memory cell, this is the main part of LSTMs; (3)hidden-to-output: this part typically involves an activation operation on hidden states.
-Based on the above stacked LSTMs, we add a shortcut connection: take the input-to-hidden from the previous layer as a new input and learn another linear transformation.
+The operation of a single LSTM cell contain 3 parts: (1) input-to-hidden: map input $x$ to the input of the forget gates, input gates, memory cells and output gates by linear transformation (i.e., matrix mapping); (2) hidden-to-hidden: calculate forget gates, input gates, output gates and update memory cell, this is the main part of LSTMs; (3)hidden-to-output: this part typically involves an activation operation on hidden states.
+Based on the stacked LSTMs, we add a shortcut connection: take the input-to-hidden from the previous layer as a new input and learn another linear transformation.

 Fig.3 illustrate the final stacked recurrent neural networks.